Chia-Network/chia-blockchain/README.md

 * Reward halving: Halving in 3 years, to a block reward of 12.5 Chives from the 13th year (same as Chia)
 * Total issuance: No upper limit (same as Chia)

-Chives is a hard fork created by volunteers in the community using Chia code.
+Chives is a hard fork created by volunteers in the community using Chives code.
 As a completely decentralized, no reservation, no ICO, and community autonomy cryptocurrency, it can create a low-power, green and environmentally friendly blockchain system with Chia™.

 # 2 What is a Chives Farm?
 Running a Chives Farm is similar to mining, but using hard drive storage space instead of processing power.
 During block creation a snapshot the network storage space is taken;